 A PARABLE FOR SINGLE GUYS AND LADIES.
 Fimba, forsaken by sleep one Saturday night, searched for something to read for distraction.
 He stumbled on AMNON GETS MARRIED by Jane Aimee.
 He read the story right up to Amnon’s conversation with pastor Leonard in the church office, before passing out in sleep.
 And that’s all he … Continue reading Fimba and the shoe shop (A parable)

-Cynthia is unsatisfied with her job as a nurse, she wishes to quit and do something she loves, but there are hurdles.
-The terrified mother watched with eager attention but somewhat soothed anxiety as the nurse, with the same dexterity that has broken the vial and sucked the liquid drug into the syringe, carefully … Continue reading Going for her noble profession — part I
+Cynthia is unsatisfied being a nurse; she wishes to quit her job and to do something she enjoys, but she's scared of the possible outcome on her relationship with her boyfriend, Frank, the love of her life who always wanted a nurse for a wife.
+The terrified mother watched with eager attention but somewhat … Continue reading Going for her noble profession — part I

 The area of deliverance remains a controversial one.
 Many arguments surely arise.
 But a keen student of the Bible will undoubtedly agree that there are extremisms that more often than is realized, hurt their victims physically, emotionally, psychologically and spiritually.
 People have died during deliverance.
 People have been wounded while undergoing deliverance.
 Others have … Continue reading Extremes in conducting deliverance